 - dotNET Connector NCo to communicate with an SAP backend system directly

 in the context of PowerShell, which offers interfaces to the Windows OS and dotNET, you have a phantastic toolset to encounter this challenge.
 The architecture map above visualized this scenario.

 I use very often SAP GUI Scripting with Scripting Tracker and AutoItX, to control the SAP GUI for Windows and the native Windows UI with PowerShell.
 It is very handy and it works very good.
 You can find a lot of examples in my collection of my posts here in the SAP Community.
 But more and more I use Selenium with Mozillas FireFox add-in to record my activities on an SAP WebUI.
 This method is not yet been consolidated, but the future perspective, that the UI of SAP applications runs more and more on browsers, challenges me.
-Prakash Upadhyay wrote in his very interesting blog Test Automation of your Web Application using Modern Frameworks/Tools about SAP START (Simple Test Automation for Regression Tests).
-The architecture of START is basically very near to this approach, only the integration is missing.
+Former Member wrote in his very interesting blog Test Automation of your Web Application using Modern Frameworks/Tools about SAP START (Simple Test Automation for Regression Tests).
+The architecture of START is basically very near to this approach.